I was getting a lot of requests and questions about the tips and decided to do a better work for you.

 So, scroll down to check the new Shoemaking Video Tips.

-What are the 10 best shoe making tips that I can give you?
+What is the 10 best shoe making tips that I can give you?

 Today’s post will be all about useful shoemaking techniques that I personally use in my work!